sunbains/tidb-test-rig/docs/ADVANCED_GUIDE.md

 - Validate your config and CLI arguments.
 - If using custom states, ensure all transitions are registered.
 - For persistent issues, file a bug with logs and error context.
+- For Python handler issues, check the [Python Plugin Documentation](PYTHON_PLUGIN.md).

 ---

-For more, see the main README and code comments throughout the framework.
+For more, see the main README and [docs/PYTHON_PLUGIN.md](PYTHON_PLUGIN.md) for Python plugin details.